quangdai501/vocabulary-note-extension/TESTING.md

 6. Verify JSON structure is correct
 7. Verify all words are present

-**Test 8.2: Import JSON**
-1. Export current vocabulary
-2. Clear all vocabulary (delete all words)
-3. Click "Import JSON"
 4. Select exported file
 5. Verify success message
-6. Go to "All Vocabulary"
-7. Verify all words are restored

 **Test 8.3: Import with Existing Data**
 1. Have some words in vocabulary
 2. Import a JSON file with different words